timwebster9/network-manager/README.md

-node-ejs
+network-manager
 ========

-Using EJS to template a Node application.
+Use node.js to manage computers on a network